grayckungu2/grayckungu2-Phase-2-Code-Challenge-Bot-Battlr/README.md

 etting Started with Create React App
 # Project Setup
-create a new app in your local machine npm install npm run server we need to add the following scripts in the package json Run this command to get the backend started: json-server --watch db.json( start": "PORT=8000 react-scripts start", "server": "json-server --watch db.json -p 8001"and  ) Test your server by visiting this route in the browser: http://localhost:8001/bots
+create a new app in your local machine
+ I have added the following scripts in the package json ( start": "PORT=8000 react-scripts start", "server": "json-server --watch db.json -p 8001"and  )
+ To run the backend
+ run npm install
+ run server
+Test your server by visiting this route in the browser: http://localhost:8001/bots in a different terminal run npm start (start :Port 8000)
 # projectDeliverables
 As a user, I should be able to: